clay-good/armorly/README.md

 ### Performance

-- 3 files: 2 content scripts + 1 pattern library
+- 5 files: 2 content scripts + 1 pattern library + popup UI
 - MutationObserver with debouncing (100-500ms)
 - No persistent storage
 - No network interception (leaves that to uBlock/Brave)